Skip to content

 Pointer Arithmetic and Arrays

-If you already understand that "a pointer is an address," then we need to face a deeper truth—in C++, pointers and arrays are, at their most fundamental level, practically two sides of the same coin.
-(We strongly advise against conflating the concepts of pointers and arrays, as doing so will only lead to flawed engineering logic.)
+If you have already grasped the fact that "a pointer is an address," then we must now face a deeper truth: in C++, pointers and arrays are, at their most fundamental level, practically two sides of the same coin.
+(I strongly advise against confusing the concepts of pointers and arrays, as doing so will only lead to trouble in engineering logic.)

-In this chapter, we tie together pointer arithmetic, array-to-pointer decay, and pointer operations on C-style strings.
-If you previously felt that arrays and pointers were "related somehow but you couldn't quite articulate how," today we untangle this knot once and for all.
+In this chapter, we will connect pointer arithmetic, array-to-pointer decay, and C-style string pointer operations.
+If you previously felt that arrays and pointers were "related but somehow indistinct," today we will untie this knot once and for all.

 Learning Objectives After completing this chapter, you will be able to:

-• [ ] Understand the mechanism and trigger conditions of array-to-pointer decay
+• [ ] Understand the mechanism and trigger conditions for array-to-pointer decay.

-• [ ] Master the relationship between the actual byte count and element count in pointer addition and subtraction
+• [ ] Grasp the relationship between the actual byte count and element count in pointer addition and subtraction.

-• [ ] Traverse arrays and C-style strings using pointers
+• [ ] Use pointers to traverse arrays and C-style strings.

 Environment Setup

-An Array Name Is Not a Pointer—But It Usually Pretends to Be One
+An Array Name Is Not a Pointer—But It Mostly Pretends to Be One

 Let's start with a classic operation.
 We declare an array and assign its name to a pointer: